sewellstephens/insomnioto/README.md

 ## Backstory

-Insomnioto is a fork of [ArchGPT/insomnium] is a fork of [Kong/insomnia at 2023.5.8](https://github.com/ArchGPT/insomnia), the last commit before compulsory account login was introduced.
-In a sense, Insomnium is a community response to [the latest product update that forces account creation w/o warning](https://news.ycombinator.com/item?id=37680522).
+Insomnioto is a fork of [ArchGPT/insomnium](https://github.com/ArchGPT/insomnium) is a fork of [Kong/insomnia at 2023.5.8](https://github.com/Kong/insomnia), the last commit before compulsory account login was introduced.
+In a sense, Insomnioto is a community response to [the latest product update that forces account creation w/o warning](https://news.ycombinator.com/item?id=37680522).

 ![HN](https://github.com/ArchGPT/insomnium/blob/main/hn.png?raw=true)